HVAC system failures are common, costly to solve—and difficult to detect on campus, Alan Joch writes for EdTech magazine.

 Since implementing the data-driven energy management system, UNL saved about $200,000 in one year, estimates Lalit Agarwal, the university’s director of utility and energy management.

 Pairing IoT with energy management systems “often results in direct cost savings,” says Steve Hoffenberg, a director of IoT and embedded technology at VDC Research.

 Also see: 3 reasons why you need to turn up the thermostat in the summer

-But successfully implementing an IoT energy management system requires close coordination between departments, says Chuck Benson, the assistant director of IT and facilities services at the University of Washington.
+But successfully implementing an IoT energy management system requires close coordination between departments, says Chuck Benson, the director of IoT risk mitigation strategy at the University of Washington.
 As IT and operations staff often approach problems differently, these teams need regular meetings, starting early in the process, to work effectively together, suggests Benson.

-UNL's energy sensors also support the campus' ongoing recommissioning efforts, Joch writes.
-The sensors have helped UNL improve the energy efficiency of more than a dozen buildings and reduce the school's overall energy consumption by 17%, says Agarwal.
-So far, Agarwal's team has only addressed a few of the 130 buildings on campus, so they expect even greater energy savings in the future, he adds (Joch, EdTech, 2/20).
+UNL’s energy sensors also support the campus’ ongoing recommissioning efforts, Joch writes.
+The sensors have helped UNL improve the energy efficiency of more than a dozen buildings and reduce the school’s overall energy consumption by 17%, says Agarwal (Joch, EdTech, 2/20/18).